makehumancommunity/gl-test-cases/README.md

 * 10 *Scale according to window size* - Use a "uniform" in the vertex shader to scale to compensate for window size.
 * 11 *Rotate the quad* - Use a "uniform" in the vertex shader to rotate the drawn quad.
 * 12 *Mouse rotation* - Draw a quad and implement mouse rotation to be able to rotate it.
 Since there is no perspective nor lighting yet, it might not look overly impressing.
+* 13 *Draw two triangles using Qt's wrappers* - Use Qt's VAO and VBO wrappers to draw two separate triangles.

 ## Results